 So here’s the video that covers all of these methods.
 If it won’t load for some reason, you can also watch on YouTube here.
 And below the video I’ve got more written instructions.

 The first thing you need to do for each of these methods is to sew your neckband or binding into a loop, right sides together, matching the short edges.
 Next, you’ll mark quarter points on the neckband and the neckline.
-So on the neckline, I use the shoulder seams as quarter points and also mark center front and center back.
+So on the neckline, I use the shoulder seams as quarter points and also mark center front and center back (Note: using shoulder seams doesn’t work if your front neckline is significantly longer than the back – like a deep scoop or a V neck.
+In those cases you’ll actually want to measure the quarter points of the neckline).
 On the neckband, I first fold it with wrong sides together, then fold it (see video above) to mark the 4 points.

 You can see my pin markers below on the first option, which is a rib knit neckline.
 If you’re not familiar with rib knit and why it’s particularly good for necklines, see this post on types of knit fabrics.